 Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies 1.
 Direct Reporting to Section 10 of Manual on Corporate Governance: the Audit Committee Internal Auditor: 2.
-Annual declaration/ undertaking of Non- The Corporation shave in place an independent au dit system which shall be Conflict of Interests performed by an Interna I Auditor or a group of In ternal Auditors, through by the Internal which its Board, senior management, and shareholders shall be provided Auditors with reasonable assurance that key organization and procedural controls 3.
-Duly approved e, and complied with.
-The Audit Committee be adopted shall take into account the nature and complexity of the Charter and Internal Corporation's business and the business culture , the volume, size and Audit Charter complexity of the transactions, the degree of risks, the degree of • ation of authority, the ext 4.
-Duly approved and the extent of regu Internal Audit for management's operat ional responsibility shall Policies and center on the Chief Execu utive Officer.
-Procedures The Internal Auditor shal l report to the Audit Comm nittee.
+Annual declaration/ undertaking of Non- The Corporation shave in n place an independent au dit system which shall be Conflict of Interests performed by an Interna al Auditor or a group of In iternal Auditors, through by the Internal which its Board, senior management, and shareholders shall be provided Auditors with reasonable assurance that key organization and procedural controls 3.
+Duly approved are effective, appropriate, and complied with.
+The internal audit system to Audit Committee be adopted shall take into account the nature and complexity of the Charter and Internal Corporation's business and the business culture, the volume, size and Audit Charter complexity of the transactions, the degree of risks, the degree of ation of authority, the ext 4.
+Duly approved information technology and the extent of regulatory compliance.
+The Internal Audit internal control system for management's operational responsibility shall Policies and center on the Chief Execu utive Officer.
+Procedures The lateral Avalities also l -: The Internal Auditor shall I report to the Audit Comm nittee.